Selling Information in Competitive Environments

-We begin the analysis with a characterization of incentive compatibility (Definition~\ref{def:ic}).
-With linear payoffs and independent types, the next proposition shows that incentive compatibility reduces to requiring truthfulness and obedience separately.
+As discussed above, incentive compatibility rules out double deviations and implies both truthfulness and obedience.
+Proposition \ref{prop:IC characterization} shows that, under \Cref{ass:lin}, the converse is true and incentive compatibility reduces to requiring truthfulness and obedience separately.
 In other words, double deviations are not profitable whenever a mechanism is immune to single deviations.

 \begin{proposition}[IC Characterization] Under Assumption~\ref{ass:lin}, a mechanism is incentive compatible whenever it is truthful and obedient. \end{proposition}